neconomist/neconomist/README.md

-- 🔭 I’m student gor KUT
+- 🔭 I’m student for KUT
 - 🌱 I’m currently learning econometrics & R
-- 👯 I’m looking to collaborate on yous
+- 👯 I’m looking to collaborate on yours
 - 🤔 I’m looking for help with english
 - 💬 Ask me about econometrics